Salim-onc/my-exercises/README.md

 # my-exercises
-My exercises which I do or not do
+My c coding exercises which I use for practise